Exception and error resolution

 • Discover—the Discover phase covers file discovery and text extraction.

 • Discover—job errors that occur during discovery are unresolvable, and you cannot retry them.
 You should always address unresolvable discover job errors.
-Not addressing unresolvable errors may result in incomplete metadata in published documents.
+Not addressing unresolvable errors may result in missing documents or incomplete metadata in published documents.
 Address these errors by creating a new processing set (or sets) and rediscovering the data.

 • Text-extraction—job exceptions that are resolvable have an error status of Ready to retry.
 Retry the error from the same processing set.